A Bayesian factor analysis model for non-randomised staggered designs: Evaluation of the peers intervention

 \subsection{Implementation details}

-We choose the number of factors using the CV approach described in Algorithm 1 in Appendix \ref{app:cv_algorithm}.
-Table \ref{table:CVresults} shows results obtained for $h=0,\ldots,5$.
+We choose the number of factors using the CV approach described in Algorithm 1 in Supplementary Material B. Table \ref{table:CVresults} shows results obtained for $h=0,\ldots,5$.
 When $h=0$, the model that we fit is a variant of the DD model.
 We see that the MSE and IS were both minimised for the model with one factor.
 We thus set $h=1$ for subsequent analyses.

-We run two MCMC chains each for 100,000 iterations, discarding the first 50,000 as burn-in and thinning at the remaining draws at every 5 iterations to obtain a total of 20,000 draws from the posterior.
+We run two MCMC chains each for 100,000 iterations, discarding the first 50,000 as burn-in and thinning the remaining draws at every 5 iterations to obtain a total of 20,000 draws from the posterior.
 Prior distributions are set as in Section \ref{subsec:bayes}.
-The values of $\sigma_0^2$ and $\sigma_1^2$ are 0.11 and 0.1165, respectively.
+The values of $\sigma_0$ and $\sigma_1$ are 0.11 and 0.1165, respectively.
 We consider nine different priors for $\rho$, including point mass priors at 1, 0.75, 0.5, 0 and -1, and uniform priors over the intervals $[0.75,1]$, $[0.5,1]$, $[0,1]$ and $[-1,1]$.
 Convergence is assessed using the $\hat{R}$ statistic and by visual inspection of posterior trace plots for some identifiable parameters \cite{vehtari_rank-normalization_2021}.
-Some trace plots are shown in Appendix \ref{app:diagnostics}.
-We see that both chains have converged to the same stationary distribution, and that mixing is satisfactory.
+Some trace plots are shown in Supplementary Material D. We see that both chains have converged to the same stationary distribution, and that mixing is satisfactory.

 To check the sensitivity of the results to the choice of prior distributions for all parameters except $\rho$, we repeat the analysis a set of vague priors.
 Namely, we increase the standard deviation of Gaussian priors by a factor of 10, except for $\phi_0$ and $\phi_1$ (to avoid attributing all variability in the data to noise).
 The results from this sensitivity analysis are almost identical to those obtained using the original priors and are therefore not discussed further.